NGIOproject/nextgenio-docs/user_guide/hardware.rst

 Note that all MPI communication runs over a *separate* Omnipath network, which is controlled by a second switch (OPA 2).

+The login and compute nodes nodes consist of 48 physical cores each.
+Hyperthreading doubles this number to 96 available logical cores per node.

 .. raw:: html
     :file: ../images/hardware_diagram.html